Kin The Know

 Does the doctor use the same scar for a second C-section?

-If you're having a second C-section, normally your surgeon will attempt to cut through the same scar.
+If you're having a second C-section, normally your surgeon will attempt to cut through the same scar [11].

 This might not be possible if there's lots of scar tissue in the area, or if the scar tissue is too thick to cut through.

 As with giving birth naturally after a caesarean, there are risks and benefits involved in having a second C-section.
+It's really important to discuss all your options with your care providers.

 Whichever way your baby comes to you, you deserve to heal at your own pace and enjoy your first few weeks together as much as possible.